mackenziekbrooks/dh180-w18-borndigital/assignments.md

 * What type of material does it contain?
 * How is the condition of the material?
 Has it been well-preserved?
 Does it need preservation/conservation?
 How can you tell?
 * How is it organized?
 Does the order appear to be original?
 How can you tell?
 * What is the provenance?
+(You might have to ask someone in Special Collections).
 * Who are the creators?
 How much can you learn from the material itself vs. secondary research?
 Are there voices missing from the story this collection tells?
 * Check out the finding aid online at archivesspace.wlu.edu.
 Is the description complete?
 Does it need improvement?
 * Who might find this collection useful?